Microphones for nature recording II.: different microphones for different situations

 Getting decent location sound to go with nature videos can be difficult, and may be why so many documentaries rely on music for audio tracks.
 But adding a shotgun mic, a stereo mic, or lavaliers can greatly enhance the quality of audio for a video production.

 Because the videographer (or producer) usually wants to capture sound in front of the camera, shotgun mics are the standard, either camera mounted or handled separately on a boom pole.
-Rode, Audio Technica, and Sennheiser make mics that attach to a cameras hot shoe and plug straight into the cameras audio jack (if it has one) – be sure to check the type of connector your camera has.
-Examples of some video mics include Rode stereo video mic pro, Rode video mic NTG hybrid, Sennheiser MKE 400, Sennheiser MKE 200, and Shure VP83F:
+Rode, Audio Technica, and Sennheiser make mics that attach to a cameras hot shoe and plug straight into the camera’s audio jack (if it has one) – be sure to check the type of connector your camera has.
+Examples of some video mics include Rode video mic NTG hybrid, Rode Videomic Pro+, Rode Videomic, Sennheiser MKE 200, Diety V-Mic D4 hybrid, and Shure VP83F:

 Using microphones away from the camera, fed into a separate recorder is more complex, but also allows for higher quality microphones and more flexibility in microphone placement, although syncing audio and video may be tricky.
-Tascam makes the DR60D MKII, DR 701D and DR 70D recorders that sit between the camera and tripod, allowing synchronous high quality recording.
-The recently released Zoom F4 (and F8), and Sound Devices Mixpre-3 ii (and 6 ii) are also designed to work in this capacity.
+Tascam makes the DR60D MKII recorders that sit between the camera and tripod, allowing synchronous high-quality recording.
+The recently released Zoom F3, Tascam FR-AV2, and Sound Devices Mixpre-3 ii (and 6 ii) are also designed to work in this capacity.

 For a greater sense of ambiance, a stereo mic can be added separately, or a stereo shotgun mic can be used.
 See the examples under “Mid-side” above.